Illegal Immigrant Arrested For Killing Popular Teacher’s Aide In Her Boston Home

 — MassLiveWoo (@MassLiveWoo) March 21, 2017

 During his arraignment in the Sandra Hehir murder case, Jose Melendez was shielded by a door in the courtroom door during the entire proceedings.
-Before the hearing his attorney filed a motion requesting the illegal immigrant be kept out of public view during the hearing – the judge granted the request.
+Before the hearing, his attorney filed a motion requesting the illegal immigrant be kept out of public view during the hearing, and the judge granted the request.
 Melendez will also be permitted the same public-shielding of his face and body during his future court appearances.
 He is due back in court to face the murder charges on April 13.

 [Featured Image by By Prath/Shutterstock]